-John Taylor:, George?
+John Taylor: George?

-George Shultz: I was just going to say we use bailout all the time.
-Bailout is the enemy of accountability.
-The more bailouts you have, the less accountable.
+George Shultz: I was just going to say we use bailouts all the time.
+Bailouts are the enemy of accountability.
+The more bailouts you have, the less accountability.

 John Cochrane: And the moral hazard is there next time.